eleev/swift-design-patterns/Common Design Patterns/Creational/Builder/Builder.md

 }
 ```

 The only thing that was changed is the parameter list for the initializer.
-Instead of passing each property of the `Burger` we pass a type tha conforms to BurgerBuilder protocol.
+Instead of passing each property of the `Burger` we pass a type that conforms to BurgerBuilder protocol.

 ```swift
 let cheeseBurger = Burger(builder: CheeseBurgerBuilder())